ziaq/check-is-honeypot/README.md

    ```sh
    npm start
    ```
-2. Add to Redis db0 new writing with key contains address like "0xD3DDCAbb014Dd54135D3De49800aAbeFc324CAD1"
+2. Add to Redis db0 new key with address like "0xD3DDCAbb014Dd54135D3De49800aAbeFc324CAD1", value is empty
-3. Then you will get output in telegram, console, app.log and db1 in Redis
+3. Then you will get output in log, console and Redis db1

 ## Contact